Location: F. K. Norris Hall

 |Classes meeting four times per week

 Appeals: Those students wishing to appeal their Unsatisfactory Progress in the Bridge Program status should first contact the instructor and the Director of the Bridge Program if possible.
 A written appeal must be submitted to the Registrar as soon as possible, who will then present the request to the Admissions Committee which meets shortly after each Fall and Spring semester.

 The Bridge Program Course Descriptions

 MATH 099 - Beginning Algebra

 (4 hours) Prerequisites: Admission to CSU through the Bridge Program or appropriate score on the MATH Placement Exam.
 A course in basic algebra skills for students who are deemed at risk in the area of Mathematics.
 Topics include properties of the real numbers; fundamental operations with linear expressions, solutions of linear equations and inequalities; operations on polynomial expressions, including polynomial division; graphing linear equations on the Cartesian Coordinate system; functions; factoring of quadratic and other polynomial expressions; solving quadratic equations; operations on rational and radical expressions; solving rational and radical equations.
 Course is required of students accepted Into the Bridge program.
 Class meets 4 lecture hours and a (minimum of one) 30-minute individual tutoring appointment every week.
 Students must pass the course with a ‘C’ or better before matriculating from the Bridge Program and/or to any other Mathematics course.
 This course may not be attempted more than twice.
 Students receive institutional credit only.
+This course cannot be challenged.
 Note: 099 courses will be calculated in student GPAs but will not be included in the earned hours toward graduation (CSU students typically need 125 hours for graduation).